- 1. Add Subtitles+

 Step 2 Customize the subtitles text and attributes.

-If the text of the subtitles is incorrect, select the wrong one from under the preview window, and replace it with the correct caption in the Subtitle text field that is present at the upper area of the right section.
+If the text of the subtitles is incorrect, select the wrong one from under the preview window, and replace it with the correct caption in the Subtitle text field that is present in the upper area of the right section.

-The display duration of the subtitles can be adjusted in the Start Time and End Time fields.
 As for the attributes, you can change the font type, size, and color, along with making the text bold, italicizing it, or adding an underline to it using the available corresponding options under the Font section.

 The stroke width and the opacity level can be managed using the Outline Width drop-down list and the Transparency slider respectively.
 You can even specify where the text should appear on the screen with the help of the Top, Middle, and Bottom buttons from under the Position section.
 Once everything is set up, click the OK to save the changes and to get back to the main window.